nittapp/NITTComplaintPortal/readme.md

 # Introduction
-Code for the complait portal service in the NITT app.
+Code for the complaint portal service in the NITT app.

 # Setup
  1. To get it running, install docker and docker-compose on your host machine.